At which campus can I study this program?

 No fewer than 6 credits of supporting courses must be completed at the 400-level or above.
 Up to 3 of these credits may be obtained through pre-approved co-op (400-level) experiences that are primarily design work.
-Other examples of courses that would satisfy the certificate (in addition to the prescribed courses include any of the EDSGN 400 level courses offered by the School of Engineering Design, Technology, and Professional Programs.
+Other examples of courses that would satisfy the certificate (in addition to the prescribed courses include any of the EDSGN 400 level courses offered by the School of Engineering Design and Innovation.
 In addition, the Director of the Certificate will maintain a list of courses that have been approved previously for the certificate.

 Certificate Learning Objectives

-- Plan a hands-on project requiring the coordination of multiple disciplines in order to broadly conceptualize and iteratively prototype an innovative resolution to an engineering problem.
+- Students will demonstrate an application of an iterative design process to conceptualize and prototype an innovative solution to an engineering problem.

-- data collection methods and interpretations regarding users of an intended design and other stakeholders affected by a designed intervention.
+- Students will critically define a problem and evaluate appropriateness of proposed solutions, considering users of an intended design and other stakeholders affected by a designed intervention.

-- Document the progressive stages of their work, not only within various single projects, but also indicating increased sophistication and responsibility in their roles from one project to the next, in a portfolio suitable for presentation to a professional engineering practice as evidence of experience and competencies.
+- Students will document the progressive stages of their work, not only within various single projects, but also indicating increased sophistication and responsibility in their roles from one project to the next, in a portfolio suitable for presentation to a professional engineering practice as evidence of experience and competencies.